 July 23, 2019

 ROC Action works to improve wages and working conditions for the nation’s restaurant workforce.
-It’s One Fair Wage campaign, is focused pass legislation in cities and states that will require the restaurant industry to pay all its employees at least the full minimum wage.
+It’s One Fair Wage campaign, is focused on passing legislation in cities and states that will require the restaurant industry to pay all its employees at least the full minimum wage.
 With Voqal’s support, ROC Action organized a voter mobilization effort aimed at holding the legislature accountable for weakening legislation that originally raised the state’s minimum wage to $12, including for those workers who receive tips.

 In 2017, together with its partners, ROC Action launched a One Fair Wage ballot measure to raise the minimum wage in Michigan to $12 per hour by 2022, with tipped workers reaching the same level by 2024.
 After successfully getting the measure placed on the ballot, ROC Action held over 50 public presentations and events featuring One Fair Wage champions like Jane Fonda, Lily Tomlins, Patrisse Cullors and Taraji P. Henson.
 In addition, during the course of these events candidates for governor, attorney general and secretary of state attended and pledged their support for the measure.